-Netflix takes the data that it collects from its users to understand patterns and using machine learning algorithms, predicts what shows and movies people will want to watch.
-This feature saves customers’ effort searching and generates more revenue.
+Netflix takes the data that it collects from its users to understand patterns.
+Then, using machine learning algorithms, it predicts what shows and movies people will want to watch next.
+This feature saves customers’ effort searching, and generates more revenue.

 3. Single system of engagement

-Netflix’s entire database is right at their customers’ fingertips to easily switch between hundreds of movies and TV shows across a range of genres.
+Netflix’s entire database is right at its customers’ fingertips.
+Viewers can easily switch between hundreds of movies and TV shows across a range of genres.
 The interface for comparing options and looking at titles and series is simple and easy to use, within a single system of engagement.